 - Go and be reconciled: How can I demonstrate the forgiveness of God and encourage a reasonable solution to this conflict?”

-In the new year resolve to be a peace-maker and encourager.
+Resolve to be a peace-maker and encourager every day.
 B

 Henry Luke 1/2/2018